Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 When we have registered you in the system, you will receive an automatically generated password sent to your registered e-mail address.

-Electronic phytosanitary certificate (ePhyto) is required to the United Kingdom, Argentina, Panama, Costa Rica, Mexico and Peru
+Electronic phytosanitary certificate (ePhyto) is required to the United Kingdom, Argentina, Panama, Costa Rica, Chile and Mexico from the 1st of July 2023

 Fees for a phytosanitary certificates and pre‑export certificates